Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 • MTOM < 250 g;

-• maximum horizontal flight speed of 19 m/s;
+• maximum horizontal flight speed of 19m/s;

 • power supply.

-• MTOM < 900 g or energy transmitted in case of impact < 80 J;
+• MTOM < 900 g or transmitted energy in case of impact < 80 J;

-• maximum horizontal flight speed of 19 m/s;
+• maximum horizontal flight speed of 19m/s;

-• electric power supply;
+• power supply;

 • unique serial number;

-• network and direct remote identification system;
+• direct remote identification system and network;

-• geo-consciousness system;
+• geo-awareness system;

-• low battery warning system for unmanned aircraft and control station (CS).
+• Low battery warning system for unmanned aircraft and control station (CS).

 Subcategory A2